mehakaijaz/mehakaijaz/README.md

 - ❓ Ask me about anything related to Django and Python related technologies

-- ⚡ Fun fact: I likr tabs over spaces.
+- ⚡ Fun fact: I like tabs over spaces.